 Fill in the requested information carefully

 - Verify that your contact information is correct.
-It is important that the TE Office or the local government pilot can contact you.
+It is important that the employment official can contact you.

 - Report any changes that you are aware of, such as your employment relationships or studies beginning in the following three months.
 Report only changes that are fully confirmed.